 Of course, you could also add more aging effects on the image before applying this filter, like the Sepia Toning or a Time Machine effect in Paintshop Pro to give an even older and more worn look.

 What other filters have you found interesting in the wide library available from Filter Forge?
 Share their name and maybe their link in the comments below so others can also enjoy them.
 If you don't have Filter Forge yet and are interested to get it, you can use one of these links to get the version that suit you: Basic, Standard or Professional (these are affiliate links and I get a commission if you use them to make a purchase, at no additional cost to you).
-I would recommend that you get the Standard version as it allows for larger images than the Basic and if you are doing any kind of scrapbooking, you might need images up to 3600x3600 pixels.
+I would recommend that you get the Professional version as it allows for larger images than the Basic and Standard and if you are doing any kind of scrapbooking, you might need images up to 3600x3600 pixels.